osama0210/spoti-cli/README.md

 👥 Who Maintains and Contributes to the Project
-This project is maintained by me and my schoolmate Osama Alasmi.
+This project is maintained by Taifik Abed and Osama Alasmi.
 We created it as a learning experience to grow our programming skills together.

 📬 Contact
 You can reach us at our school emails: